 The School of Law also is highly interdisciplinary, with many faculty members holding joint appointments across the campus.
 Students can take courses in other fields and can earn joint degrees in almost any area.
 A robust array of programs complements the school’s curriculum including speaker series and a myriad of student organizations.

-The school received a founding gift from the Donald Bren Foundation to endow 10 faculty chairs and a dean’s chair.
-It also received generous support from the Joan Irvine Smith and Athalie R. Clarke Foundation, and Mark P. Robinson Jr. An inaugural class of 60 students began classes in August 2009.
-The school eventually will grow to include about 600 students and about 50 full-time faculty members.
+The school received its founding gift from the Donald Bren Foundation to endow 10 faculty chairs and a dean’s chair.
+It also received generous support from the Joan Irvine Smith and Athalie R. Clarke Foundation and Mark P. Robinson Jr.

 Erwin Chemerinsky, Dean

-- The school ’s faculty was ranked seventh in the nation in terms of scholarly impact in a July 2012 study.
-The previous year, in the same study, it was ninth.
+- Faculty ranked seventh in the nation in terms of scholarly impact in a recent study by the University of St. Thomas School of Law

-- Several faculty members occupy Chancellor's Chairs, endowed positions awarded to a very small number of UCI professors across the campus who demonstrate unusual academic merit.
+- Nine faculty members occupy Chancellor's Chairs, endowed positions awarded to a select number of UCI professors across the campus who demonstrate unusual academic merit